 The Internal Growth Rate (or IGR) is the maximum growth rate that the company is confident of achieving without obtaining funding from outside.
-This is the growth rate at which the company assumes it will continue to grow the business and run the operations.
+This is the growth rate at which the company assumes it will continue to grow the business and run its operations.

 IGR indicates how much a company can expect to grow if it only uses the earnings it generates from its operations.
 That is why we also call IGR an operational growth rate because it does not consider any kind of debt or equity injection from outside.
 Also, this ratio is internal to the company as this is the rate at which the company would grow without borrowing money from outside.